-I'm Andrea Lewicki and I am an abstract painter.
+I'm Andrea Lewicki and I am an abstract painter/writer/thinker.

 I adore creative nonfiction and everyday, unromantic poetry.
 I worship at the literary church of John McPhee and Annals of the Former World is my favorite book, ever.
-I hope I never tire of re-reading it.
+I am perpetually re-reading it.

 My art studio looks out upon a small lake way out yonder from Seattle and I am ridiculously happy about this.
 LakeTV is quite captivating and has turned me into a studio hermit.